eclipse-cbi/hipp2jipp/README.md

 * Shell build step
   * "Temporarily disable this builder" option is not supported out-of-the-box
 * Cascading jobs are not supported in Jenkins
+  * they should be converted to normal freestyle jobs first
+* Priority Sorter Plugin
+  * "In [version] 3.x the option 'Allow priorities directly on Jobs' has been removed in favor of the Priority Strategy 'Take the priority from Property on the Job'." (https://wiki.jenkins.io/display/JENKINS/Priority+Sorter+Plugin)
 * Migration of the following features is not supported yet:
   * Slave configs (can be copied from main config.xml to separate config.xml files in JENKINS_HOME/nodes/&lt;node name&gt;/)
-  * Views (can be copied from main config.xml)
-* Priority Sorter Plugin
-  * "In [version] 3.x the option 'Allow priorities directly on Jobs' has been removed in favor of the Priority Strategy 'Take the priority from Property on the Job'." (https://wiki.jenkins.io/display/JENKINS/Priority+Sorter+Plugin)

 # Credits
 This tool was inspired by code from Marcel Schutte that he posted in the jenkins-ci Google group here: